 Section 1 sets out the recurring Charges which apply to the nbn® Ethernet Product Components which RSP must acquire as part of nbn® Ethernet.
 The specific Charges which apply to an Ordered Product depend on the Product Features selected by RSP (e.g. bandwidth profile).

 Recurring Charges for core components

-TC-4 Bundle Charges

-The recurring Charges per Billing Period for the following AVC TC-4 Product Components (TC-4 Bundle AVCs) and associated CVC TC-4 inclusions, are:1